 A more flexible system for students

 Flexibilisation of higher education has many facets; the educational catalog, modularisation, microcredentialing, learning outcomes, online distance learning, micromasters.
 There is an enormous diversity of ingredients with which higher education can be made highly flexible.

 Determining and using an optimal mix of educational resources

 Searching for educational resources should be as simple as searching for a video on YouTube.
 Either you find what you are looking for, or it does not exist and you have to find another solution.

-What are the preconditions that make the use of learning analytics a success?
+What are the preconditions that make the use of education data a success?
 What is needed at the institution level, and what is needed at the national level?

 Making the exchange of knowledge easier